webgptorg/hello-world/README.md

-# ✨ Hello world!
+# ✨ Hello World!

-In this repository, you can find a simple example of how to write your first [Book](https://github.com/webgptorg/book) and run it using the [Promptbook Engine](https://github.com/webgptorg/promptbook) via cli.
+In this repository, you will find a simple example of how to write your first [Book](https://github.com/webgptorg/book) and run it using the [Promptbook Engine](https://github.com/webgptorg/promptbook) via CLI.

 1) First, you need to install the Promptbook Ecosystem.
-For now, you can install it using NPM and run via NPX BUT we are working on an option to install it to your system globally:
+Currently, you can install it using NPM and run it via NPX.
+We are also working on an option to install it globally on your system:

 ```bash
 npm i ptbk